Scott C13,

 stamps from the corner of the pane, including the plate number and all

-adjacent selvedge.
+adjacent selvage.
 If the plate number does not appear in the corner

 of the pane, a block of 6 stamps from the center of the pane, including

-PB4 - plate block of 4 stamps and all selvedge.
+PB4 - plate block of 4 stamps and all selvage.
 Standard collecting

 format for blocks of ordinary rotary press stamps.

-PB6 - plate block of 6 stamps and all selvedge.
+PB6 - plate block of 6 stamps and all selvage.

 Standard collecting format for blocks of ordinary flat plate stamps.